TyshiaGray/readMe-Generator/Test Project.md

-# Test Project
+# test project
 ![License APACHE 2.0](https://img.shields.io/badge/License-APACHE%202.0-blueviolet)
 ## Description
-This Projecet is just a test of the software
+this is a test of the readmegenerator

 ## Table of Contents
 * [Installation](#installation)